 - In a sauté pan over medium heat, add chopped bacon and cook until crispy.
 Remove from pan and set aside.
 Drain all but 2 tablespoons of bacon grease.
 If needed, add olive oil to equal 2 tablespoons of total oil/grease in your pan.

 - Add cubed chicken and cook for about 3 to 4 minutes, or until cooked through.
 Remove from pan, set aside, and cover to keep warm.

-- Add water, penne pasta, and ranch seasoning to pan.
+- Add water, penne pasta, and ranch seasoning to pan, stirring to combine.
 Bring to a simmer, cover, and reduce heat to low.
 Cook to al dente according to pasta's package directions.
 Most of the liquid should be absorbed.
+If pan starts to look dry, add another 1-2 ounces of water.